Automatic Kolmogorov complexity, normality and finite state dimension revisited: Normality and incompressibility

+\begin{lemma} Let $k$ be some integer and let $P$ be a distribution on a set $\mathbb{B}^k$ of $k$-bit blocks.
+Then there exists an automatic description mode $R$ such that for every string $x$ whose length is a multiple of $k$, we have

+where $Q$ is the distribution on $k$-bit blocks appearing when $x$ is split into blocks of size $k$. \end{lemma}

+\begin{proof}[Proof of Lemma~\ref{lem:shannon-fano}] Consider the Shannon -- Fano code for $k$-bit blocks based on the distribution $P$.
+Then the length of the codeword for arbitrary block $B$ is at most $\log (1/P(B))+1$.
+This code is prefix-free and can be uniquely decoded bit by bit by a finite automaton that reads the input string until a codeword is found, and then outputs the coressponding block and starts waiting for the next codeword.
+Therefore, this code corresponds to some automatic description mode $R$.
+A string $x$ is a concatenation of $|x|/k$ blocks of length $k$, and has a description whose length is the sum of the lengths of the codes for these blocks.
+Each block $B$ has frequency $Q(B)$, i.e., appears $\frac{|x|}{k}Q(B)$ times, and this number should be multiplied by the codeword length, which is at most $\log (1/P(B))+1$.
+The overhead term adds $Q(B)$ for each block $B$, so we get $1$ in total. \end{proof}

+Note that this lemma allows some values $P(B)$ to be zeros; if such a block appears in $x$, the right hand side is infinite and the inequality is vacuous.

+We apply this lemma to $N_i$-bit prefixes of $\alpha$ for which the corresponding distributions $Q_i$ on $\mathbb{B}^k$ converge to some distribution $P$ that is not uniform, so $H(P)<k$.
+We want to construct an automatic description mode $R$ such that $\liminf \KS_R(x_i)/|x_i|<1$ where $x_i$ is the $N_i$-bit prefix of $\alpha$, thus proving Theorem~\ref{th:compress} in one direction.

+Assume first that $H(P)<k-1$ and $P$ is everywhere positive (no blocks have zero probability).
+Then Lemma~\ref{lem:shannon-fano} applied to $x_i$ gives the desired result immediately.
+Indeed, $Q_i(B)$ converge to $P(B)$ and the sum over $B$ in the right hand side converges to $H(P)$.

+It remains to deal with the two problems mentioned.
+We start with the first one: what to do if $H(P)$ is close to $k$ and the gap is less than~$1$.
+In this case we switch to larger blocks to get the gap we need.
+It is done in the following way.

-Selecting a subsequence, we may assume without loss of generality that the limit frequencies exist also for (aligned) $2k$-bit blocks, so we get a random variable $A_1A_2$ whose values are $2k$-bit blocks (and $A_1$ and $A_2$ are their first and second halves of length $k$).
-The variables $A_1$ and $A_2$ may be dependent, and their distributions may differ from the initial distribution $A$ for $k$-bit blocks.
-Still we know that $A$ is the average of $A_1$ and $A_2$ (since $A$ is computed for all blocks, and $A_1$ [resp.~$A_2$] corresponds to odd [resp.~even] blocks).
-A convexity argument (the function $p\mapsto -p\log p$ used in the definition of entropy has negative second derivative) shows that $H(A)\ge [H(A_1)+H(A_2)]/2$.
-Then so $A_1A_2$ has twice bigger difference between entropy and length (at least).
-Repeating this argument, we can find $k$ such that the difference between length and entropy is greater than $1$.
-This finishes the proof in one direction.
+Selecting a subsequence, we may assume without loss of generality that the limit frequencies exist also for (aligned) $2k$-bit blocks, so we get a random variable $P_0P_1$ whose values are $2k$-bit blocks (and $P_0$ and $P_1$ are their first and second halves of length $k$).
+The variables $P_0$ and $P_1$ correspond to even and odd blocks respectively.
+They may be dependent, and their distributions may differ from the initial distribution $P$ for $k$-bit blocks.
+Still we know that $P$ is the average of $P_0$ and $P_1$ since $P$ is computed for all blocks, and $P_0$/$P_1$ correspond to odd/even blocks.
+A convexity argument (the function $p\mapsto -p\log p$ used in the definition of entropy has negative second derivative) shows that $H(P)\ge [H(P_0)+H(P_1)]/2$.\footnote{There is more conceptual way to explain this: consider a random bit $b$ and random variable $P'$ that has the same distribution as $P_0$ when $b=0$ and the same distribution as $P_1$ when $b=1$.
+Then $P'$ has the same distribution as $P$, and $H(P')=H(P)$ is not smaller than $H(P'\cnd b)=[H(P_0)+H(P_1)]/2.$} Then